andli/munin/README.md

 # Roadmap
 ## Client app
-* Test client app on Windows
 * ~~Log face change to log file (CSV format as specified above)~~ ✅
 * ~~Handle device reconnection when connection is lost~~ ✅
-* Implement face color configuration UI in system tray
+* Implement a Settings UI in system tray for:
+    - LED colors
+    - Face labels
-* Add preferred device selection/pairing UI
+    - preferred device selection/pairing
+* Test client app on Windows
 * Implement a basic view for time tracking statistics and reports
+* Add firmware update menu item and function

 ## Munin device
 * ~~Broadcast face change only on movement instead of every 1000 ms~~ ✅